zoeskan/MCB185/unit0-setup.md

 double dashes with longer tokens, like `--iso-8601`.
 Many Linux programs like `date` support both long and short options.
 Both of these lines do the exact same thing.

+Note, in the following block of text, you're supposed to type `date -I` and then hit the return/enter key.
+Then type the next line and hit return/enter.
+It's two separate commands.

 ```
 date -I